netbeez/bash-style-guide/bash-style-guide.md

 }
 ```

-## relative paths
+## Relative paths
-When navigating by relative path, always being the path with `.` to indicate the current directory.
+When navigating by relative path, always begin the path with `.` to indicate the current directory.

 ```
 # good